openshift/oadp-operator/docs/design/plugin-registry.md

  - Sidecar registry container inside velero pod
    - [move registry container inside velero pod by kaovilai · Pull Request #700 · openshift/oadp-operator (github.com)](https://github.com/openshift/oadp-operator/pull/700)
    - Reasons against
-     - As BSLs are added, velero pod has to be recreated, thus causing running backups to fail or has to wait for backups to complete before a new BSL can have registry active.
+     - As BSLs are added, velero pod has to be recreated, thus causing running backups to fail or has to wait for backups to complete before a new BSL can have a working registry.